American Flag Banner Mobile

 • A brass hammer (because your gun deserves better than steel)

-• Some roll pin punches (trust me, you'll need 'em)
+• Some roll pin punches and a front sight adjustment tool (trust me, you'll need 'em)

 • A bench block (to keep things steady)